Dust Budget Crisis in Little Red Dots: Introduction

 Additionally, there is no clear observational evidence for host galaxies associated with LRDs.
 This might not be surprising as LRDs are typically selected as point-like sources in imaging from longer-wavelength channels of JWST NIRCam.
 In some cases, extended UV components have been detected \citep{Killi_2024_LRD,Chen_2024_HostG_LRD,Chen_nebula_2025,Rinaldi_2024}, but these features are often spatially offset from the central LRD or show surface brightness profiles with low central concentration.
-For the underlying host galaxies, if present, stringent upper limits on the stellar mass are placed at $\log (M_\star/\msun) < 8.3-9.6$ based on imaging decomposition and spectral fitting \citep{Chen_2024_HostG_LRD}.
+For the underlying host galaxies, if present, stringent upper limits on the stellar mass are placed at $\log (M_\star/\msun) < 8.3-9.6$ based on imaging decomposition and spectral fitting \citep{Chen_2024_HostG_LRD}\footnote{\citet{Kokorev_2024_absorptionlines} have reported the detection of Balmer absorption features on the spectrum of an LRD, which are interpreted as absorption lines originated from evolved stellar populations.
+However, such spectral features are rarely observed and might be non-stellar but AGN origin \citep{Inayoshi_Maiolino_2025}.}.
 If the LRD population indeed lacks stellar hosts, or contains only minimal stellar component, this raises a critical question: {\it where do the metals and dust grains responsible for reddening the AGN originate?} The possible absence of host galaxies highlights a potential ``dust budget crisis" for LRDs.

 In this {\it Letter}, we revisit the dust-reddening hypothesis for LRD spectra and assess its necessity.
 Assuming that the observed UV-to-optical spectra of LRDs result from dust-reddening with a given extinction level $A_V$, we reconstruct the expected IR emission from dust heated by the central radiation source.
-By comparing the predicted reprocessed IR SED with current observations, we find that the upper limits on $A_V$ for two broad-line LRDs with rest-frame UV-to-IR coverage \citep{Wang_2024_z3LRDwMIRI,Labbe_2024_MostBrightLRD,Setton_2025b} are constrained as low as $A_V\lesssim 0.5-1.5~{\rm mag}$, depending on the assumed dust reddening law.
+By comparing the predicted reprocessed IR SED with current observations, we find that the upper limits on $A_V$ for two broad-line LRDs with rest-frame UV-to-IR coverage \citep{Wang_2024_z3LRDwMIRI,Labbe_2024_MostBrightLRD,Setton_2025b} and two stacked LRD samples \citep{Delvecchio_agn-heated_2025,Akins_COSMOS-Web_2025} are constrained as low as $A_V\lesssim 0.5 \text{--} 1.5~{\rm mag}$, depending on the assumed dust reddening law.
 This moderate level of dust extinction challenges the conventional interpretations of LRDs as heavily obscured AGNs, and instead motivates a paradigm shift in understanding their properties, environments, and potential connection to their descendant populations.